jorgmayo/recursionschemes/recursionTalk.md

     <img src="examples/example11.png" />
 </p>

-And, finally, the signature of this Either (that in scala are case classes of the same trait) is basically the signature of our algebra:
+And, finally, the signature of this triplet can be understood in scala as a trait.
+This has the signature of our algebra:

 <p align="center" >
     <img src="examples/example12.png" />